RedCarrottt/AndroidUSBConnector/README.md

 How to use it in your code
 ===================
 You can pick USBConnector and ADBConnector and use it in your code.
-As you can see in this sample,
+As you can see in this sample, server on target device uses only USBConnector, and client on host PC uses both USBConnector and ADBConnector.
+ADBConnector senses connection with target device and opens a port to target device through ADB's port-forwarding function.

 Watch out!
 ===================